econ-ark/HARK/README.md

 HARK is a toolkit for the structural modeling of economic choices of optimizing and non-optimizing heterogeneous agents.
 For more information on using HARK, see the [Econ-ARK Website](https://econ-ark.org).

-The Econ-ARK project uses an open governance model and is fiscally sponsored by [NumFOCUS](https://numfocus.org/).
-Consider making a [tax-deductible donation](https://numfocus.salsalabs.org/donate-to-econ-ark/index.html) to help the project pay for developer time, professional services, travel, workshops, and a variety of other needs.
+The Econ-ARK project is fiscally sponsored by [NumFOCUS](https://numfocus.org/).
+Consider making a [tax-deductible donation](https://numfocus.org/donate-to-econ-ark) to help the project pay for developer time, professional services, travel, workshops, and a variety of other needs.

 <div align="center">
   <a href="https://numfocus.org/project/econ-ark">